Lake Lanier: Reservoir

 On February 1, 1956, Lake Lanier began filling when the sluice gates of Buford Dam were closed.
 The dam began operation between June and October 1957, and that same year, Morgan Falls Dam, located 20 mi downstream, was raised to regulate the flow from Buford Dam and regulate the flow of water to Atlanta.
-Buford Dam was dedicated on October 9, 1957 in a ceremony officiated by a number of elected officials, including U.S. Senator Richard B. Russell, Georgia Governor Marvin Griffin, and Atlanta mayor William B. Hartsfield.
+Buford Dam was dedicated on October 9, 1957, in a ceremony officiated by a number of elected officials, including U.S. Senator Richard B. Russell, Georgia Governor Marvin Griffin, and Atlanta mayor William B. Hartsfield.
 Lake Lanier reached its intended full-pool level on August 1, 1958, approximately one year later than initially expected due to droughts.
 In early fall of 1958, the region had two solid months of drought, which would have left the Chattahoochee and its tributaries nearly dry, if not for the construction of Buford Dam and the reserve of Lake Lanier.

 Since the 1990s, the Corps of Engineers, Florida, Georgia, and Alabama have all been fighting for use of the water held in Lake Lanier.
 Federal law mandates that when a river flows between two or more states, each state has a right to an equal share of the water.
 Additionally, laws such as the Endangered Species Act require that water be available to preserve and support the threatened or endangered species that live in or around Chattahoochee River and Apalachicola Bay.

-According to the Army Corps of Engineers, the Dam has a current installed capacity of 126 megawatts and a hydraulic head of 136 feet.
-Other pertinent information on the reservoir, power plant, etc. can be found on the Mobile District Corps of Engineers web site.
-Also, historic operational information on lake elevations, discharges, inflows and power generation for all the Corps projects on the ACF are available.
+According to the Army Corps of Engineers, the dam has a current installed capacity of 126 megawatts and a hydraulic head of 136 feet.